mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/bashed/index.md

 <SNIP>
 ```

-So version of Apache suggests that Bashed might be using Ubuntu.
+Alright, so the version of Apache suggests that Bashed might be running Ubuntu.

 ### Scripts